[À VOIR] New details of the Tarantula Nebula revealed by the James Webb Telescope

 In the center of the image taken by the NIRCam instrument, which operates in the near infrared, is a cluster of very bright young blue stars.

-Another instrument, NIRSpec, made it possible to distinguish a star just emerging from its pillar of dust, while maintaining a cloud around it – a stage of its formation that could not have been observed without the incredible abilities of James Webb.
+Another instrument, NIRSpec, made it possible to distinguish a star just emerging from its pillar of dust, while maintaining a cloud around it – a stage of its formation that might not have been observed without the incredible abilities of James Webb.
 Researchers previously thought that this star was actually older, and at a more advanced stage.

 “Star-forming regions within our Milky Way are not producing stars at the same breakneck rate as the Tarantula Nebula, and have different chemical compositions,” NASA explained.